 At this time, it might be easier to rebuild the infrastructure than fix the code.
 This is a key sign that, internally, your company has reached the tipping point.
 Customers expect a standard of reliability that a company must meet.
 Developers can’t afford to make risky fixes which might take the system down for a while, and they don’t have the time to rebuild totally.

 If you miss this internal tipping point, then you will run into a situation where no new features can be shipped for not weeks, but months.
 Multi-month code freezes to fix reliability issues are common, expensive and preventable.
 So watching out for this sign and timing the refactoring well can save you millions of dollars of engineering spend.

 Multi-month code freezes to fix reliability issues are common, expensive and preventable.

-In a software company’s lifetime, there comes a moment when it’s mission critical to shift priority from shipping new features to protecting the reliability of all of features shipped so far.
-Spotting the tipping point and adapting accordingly can save you from million-dollar losses, endless newspaper headlines about your system failure, and ensure that customers continue to trust you.
+In a software company’s lifetime, there comes a moment when it’s mission critical to shift priority from shipping new features to protecting the reliability of all features shipped so far.
+Spotting the tipping point and adapting can save you from million-dollar losses, endless newspaper headlines about your system failure, and ensure that customers continue to trust you.